Table of Contents

 Someone who is only dependent on drugs without actually being addicted will likely not experience a loss of control, strong cravings for their drug of choice, participate in compulsive drug use or fail to meet obligations.
 An addict, however, will likely experience all of these things.
 People who are addicted to drugs or alcohol are characterized as people who consistently use those substances and use them to excess.
 They may find themselves in dangerous situations, may knowingly jeopardize their health, and may neglect important commitments at school, home, or work.
 Addicted individuals likely participate in behavior that is destructive to jobs, homes, finances, friendships, and family relationships.
 Psychology Today defines addiction as an activity initially enjoyed by a person but with repeated use and higher amounts needed to achieve a similar high that can become self-destructive or even life-threatening for the abuser.
 A person who is addicted is no longer taking a drug to feel its effects but rather to escape withdrawal and feel normal.
 Whereas dependence is mostly a physical reliance on a substance, addiction is more all-encompassing and includes not only a physical reliance but a mental and emotional one as well.

-How Long Does It Take to Develop a Drug Addiction?
+How Long Does It Take to Develop an Addiction?

 There is no set amount of time that it takes for a person to become addicted to a drug.
 Various factors impact how quickly a person develops a drug addiction, and these include: